 5. You Have Food Sensitivities

 Food sensitivity or intolerances are prevalent causes of bloating.
 Certain foods tend to cause inflammation in the gut.
-Foods that are common culprits are beans, certain vegetables, sugar in the form of fructose, lactose in dairy products, sorbitol in artificial sweeteners, and gluten.
+Foods that are common culprits are beans, cruciferous vegetables (like cabbage, broccoli, and brussels sprouts), sugar in the form of fructose, lactose in dairy products, sorbitol in artificial sweeteners, and gluten.
+If you suspect food sensitivities, an elimination diet or a food sensitivity test could help pinpoint the problem.
+You can conveniently test at home through Test My Allergy, Check My Body Health, or schedule a visit with your doctor.

 6. Your Hormones Are Fluctuating